gene-git/wg_tool/README.rst

 host has that access.
 If the wg server is in the DMZ then it probably only has access to DMZ net and internet.

-Before deployin the *pustup.nft* script, edit the 3 variables at the top for your own server setup:
+Before deploying the *postup.nft* script, edit the 3 variables at the top for your own server setup:

  * vpn_net